MĀTAI KOIORA / Biology

 A total of 19 Achievement Standard credits are offered within this course at Level 2.
 This includes 8 credits in external assessments and 11 credits through internal assessments.

-• Assessement in this course will include external assessments as well as reports written during and outside of class time.
+• Assessments in this course will include external assessments as well as reports written during class time.

 Authenticity